VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 ![](/treediagram2.svg)

-So now we know the probability of a blue ball overall: 0.4 (.35 + .05), the probability of a bule ball in box 1 (.1), what is the probability that we actually picked from box 1?
+So now we know the probability of a blue ball overall: 0.4 (.05 + .35 )<a class="ptr">(1)</a>, the probability of a bule ball in box 1 (.1), what is the probability that we actually picked from box 1?
 We know P[Blue|Box1], but what is P[Box1|Blue] ?
 Well, naturally, there's a handly formula, known as "Bayes Rule" for this situation:

 {{< katex >}}P[A|B]=\frac{P[B|A]P[A]}{P[B]}{{< /katex >}}